All Courses

 • Talk about the SP Hosted Clubhouse Community and the impact it makes.

-Interview 5: Jamie Terran and Jhmeid Billingslea
+Interview 5: Jamie Shelosky and Jhmeid Billingslea

 Topic: Transitioning from Being a Technician to Working for a Company